Jordan McLean (musician): Solo career and collaborations

-In 2016 McLean and other members of Antibalas formed Armo, a small group dedicated to the union of Afrobeat and avant garde Jazz.
-The band has performed at clubs and other venues around New York, including NuBlu, Bar Lunatico, Brooklyn Bowl, Still Partners, Our Wicked Lady, Upland, and The Bitter End.
-They released a self-titled 10-inch 45 rpm EP on System Dialing Records in 2018 featuring original music by McLean and singer/pianist Amayo.
+In 2016, McLean and other members of Antibalas formed Armo, a small group performing a union of Afrobeat and avant garde Jazz.
+The band released a self-titled 10-inch 45 rpm EP on System Dialing Records in 2018 featuring original music by McLean and singer/pianist Amayo.
 The original members of the band include McLean, Amayo, singer/percussionist Marcus Farrar, bassist Justin Kimmel and guitarist Nikhil P. Yerawadekar.
 Frequent guest collaborators include trombonist Dave “Smoota” Smith, saxophonist Cocheme’a Gastellum, drummer Greg Gonzalez and other members of the Daptone Records family of musicians.

-McLean was interviewed for a piece about the band in Relix Magazine in 2019.
 Around the same time as the formation of Armo, McLean co-founded the band Directors.
 Beginning as duo with Amir Ziv, the band expanded to include Nikhil P. Yerawadekar on bass, Ricardo Quinones on guitar and Sahr N’gaujah with whom McLean shared lead vocals.
 The band released a 5-song EP, ACTION!, on McLean's System Dialing Records in 2020.